-In the field of software testing, one of the most primary aspects related to the efficient working of a product after release is its evaluation under the banner of performance testing.
+In the field of software testing, one of the most primary aspects related to the efficient working of a product after its release is its evaluation under the banner of performance testing.
 Popularly known as “Perf Testing”, Performance Testing is a subset of performance engineering.
 It is a type of testing that is executed to ensure that the performance of a software application is suitable and perfect under the expected workload.
 It is the process of determining the speed, effectiveness, reliability, scalability, and other important features and elements of the system.
-Moreover, performance testing can be used to compare two or more applications to compare their system speed, data transfer rate, bandwidth, efficiency and reliability.
+Moreover, performance testing can be used to compare two or more applications as well as to evaluate their system speed, data transfer rate, bandwidth, efficiency, and reliability.

-During the process of performance testing, the system is tested under a mixture of load conditions, where the required response time is tested by the system under varying workloads.
-Furthermore, software performance testing involves the testing of application under test to ensure that application is working as expected under variety of load conditions.
+While performing this type of software testing, the system is tested under a mixture of load conditions, where the required response time is tested by the system under varying workloads.
+Furthermore, software performance testing involves testing of application under test to ensure that application is working as expected under variety of load conditions.
 The goal of performance testing is not only find the bugs in the system but also to eliminate the performance bottlenecks from the system.

-An application needs to be tested for stability and responsiveness under varying workloads.
+To avoid the performance issues in an application, it is vital to perform stability testing and responsiveness testing under varying workloads.
 Besides, it also needs to be tested for scalability and resource usage.
 Performance testing encompasses the examination of all such attributes.
 Some of the common problems that can cast a shadow on a product's performance are:

 Stress Testing helps in finding out the maximum load under which the system software can sufficiently perform its tasks, before breakdown.

 Soak test finds out the enduring capacity of the product to perform well under the expected loads, for a sustained period of time.

 Sometimes there is a sudden surge in load on a system, created due to the increased user demand.
 Spike testing evaluates the ability of a system to withstand such loads without crashing in such emergency scenarios.